Who We Are

 What We Do

 Advocates receive a stipend of $3,000; opportunities to meet and interact with their cohort both in-person and throughout the program duration, and ongoing training and support from the Society.
+Funding for the Advocate Grant Program is provided by Arconic Foundation, Jack Kent Cooke Foundation, and Regeneron.

 It is important for socioeconomically challenged students to participate in science fairs because they give students opportunities beyond what can be offered in the classroom.